Things to see in Ravenna - Interior of Sant'Apollinare in Case in Ravenna, Italy

 wild italian horses

-• Private walking tour with mosaics: Discover Ravenna’s world’s most famous mosaics and visit the most significant regligious buildings in the city – book yours today
+• Best for first-time visitors and mosaic lovers — Private walking tour with mosaics.
+Discover Ravenna’s most famous mosaics and the city’s most significant religious buildings — book yours today

-• Private walking tour with a local expert: Visit four iconic sites of Sant’Apollinare Nuovo, Galla Placidia, San Vitale and Battistero Neoniano – get yours before you go
+• Best for history lovers — Private walking tour with a local expert.
+Visit four iconic sites — Sant’Apollinare Nuovo, Galla Placidia, San Vitale and the Neonian Baptistery — get yours before you go

 Ravenna takes sustainable tourism seriously.
 The city launched the Footprints Project, funded by the European Urban Initiative, to create a tourism model that respects both the environment and the cultural heritage that makes Ravenna special.